Reviews of Time Signs (1991) and related work

 There’s a lovely moment in “Reservoir Rituals” (2011), the 200th dig on the show, where digging is made possible at Tottiford by the draining of an artificial reservoir.
 There is no comment on it, but the situation reverses Time Signs, where digging was necessitated by the creation of an artificial reservoir.
-The biggest improvements from the original are, in descending order of importance, the addition of Ambrus; the humorous mixture of exact technical terms with the very opposite (“blobs” in the landscape from “geophysing”; archaeologists who “started having a rummage”; a Roman who “wasn’t short of a bob or two” and could therefore build mosaic floors; a copper-alloy coin accurately described as a “grotty ass”, soil that’s “loose and quiet” as opposed to “scrunchy” to indicate a boundary, a fortified village that is “stuck on a pointy-out bit” meaning a cliff etc.); and finally, Harding’s whoops.
+The biggest improvements of Time Team from the original are, in descending order of importance, the addition of Ambrus; the humorous mixture of exact technical terms with the very opposite (“blobs” in the landscape from “geophysing”; archaeologists who “started having a rummage”; a Roman who “wasn’t short of a bob or two” and could therefore build mosaic floors; a copper-alloy coin accurately described as a “grotty ass”, soil that’s “loose and quiet” as opposed to “scrunchy” to indicate a boundary, a fortified village that is “stuck on a pointy-out bit” meaning a cliff etc.); and finally, Harding’s whoops.

 Usually overcoming its added flaws, the show succeeded in mixing a sincere celebration of real archaeology in all its forms with popular entertainment.
-It must have drawn in more competent people to the discipline than Indiana Jones and the Temple of Doom (1984) or the pulps that film was ultimately based on, which followed Howard Carter’s rediscovery of King Tut’s tomb in 1922.
+It must have drawn more competent people to the discipline than Indiana Jones and the Temple of Doom (1984) or the pulps that film was ultimately based on, which followed Howard Carter’s rediscovery of King Tut’s tomb in 1922.